Peoria Child Custody Lawyer

 - Avvo Client's Choice Award in 2013

-- Super Lawyers® listing among Rising StarsSM for 2 years in a row
+- Super Lawyers® listing among Rising StarsSM for two years in a row

 - American Society of Legal Advocates listing among the Top 40 Under 40, an honor bestowed on less than 2% of the lawyers in the U.S.